microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 Enables [OpenCL queue throttling](https://docs.openvino.ai/latest/groupov_runtime_ocl_gpu_prop_cpp_api.html?highlight=throttling) for GPU devices.
 Reduces CPU utilization when using GPUs with OpenVINO EP.

-#### Save/Load blob capability for Myriadx(VPU) with OpenVINO 2021.3 version
+#### Save/Load blob capability for Myriadx(VPU) with OpenVINO™ 2021.3 version
 This feature enables users to save and load the blobs directly.
 These pre-compiled blobs can be directly loaded on to the specific hardware device target and inferencing can be done.
 This feature is only supported on MyriadX(VPU) hardware device target.

 #### Model caching

-Starting from version 2021.4, OpenVINO supports [model caching](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Model_caching_overview.html).
-With OpenVINO 2021.4, it is supported on Myriadx(VPU) and iGPU.
+Starting from version 2021.4, OpenVINO™ supports [model caching](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Model_caching_overview.html).
+With OpenVINO™  2021.4, it is supported on Myriadx(VPU) and iGPU.

-From OpenVINO 2022.1 version, this feature is supported on Myriadx(VPU), iGPU and CPU.
+From OpenVINO™ 2022.1 version, this feature is supported on Myriadx(VPU), iGPU and CPU.

 iGPU:
 This feature enables users to save and load the cl_cache files directly.
 These cl_cache files can be loaded directly onto the iGPU hardware device target and inferencing can be performed.